Emperor tamarin

 At Apenheul the emperor tamarins live at the top of the Tree-Top Walk.
 They roam freely among the visitors there.
 They live together with several other (freely roaming) primate species.

-Apenheul is part of the EEP European breeding programme for emperor tamarins.
+Apenheul is part of the European endangered species programme (EEP) for emperor tamarins.
 By working together with other zoos, we ensure a genetically healthy and demographically stable population of dwarf monkeys is maintained in zoos.

 Fun facts